 - Describe local shopping, dining and leisure facilities such as parks

-- Outline the kind of person you're hoping will respond, e.g. professional, or student.
+- Outline the kind of person you're hoping will respond, such as professional, or student

 When you interview prospective tenants, ask them about their daily schedules, to be sure that they match with yours, or at least don't conflict.
 Make sure that they can afford the rent.